Wadaboa/cpr-appropriation/README.md

 - `gifting_fixed_budget_size`: size of the budget in case the gifting mechanism is "fixed budget" (defaults to 40)

 ### Social outcome metrics
 The environment exposes the `get_social_outcome_metrics` function, that returns a dictionary filled with Efficiency (U), Equality (E), Sustainability (S) and Peace (P) metrics for the current episode, as described in the original paper.
+Moreover, the `info` dictionary supplied by the `env.step` function contains an additional `__all__` key that is filled with the social outcome metrics, computed up to the current timestep.

 ### Observations
 Observations are always computed as an RGB image in which the current agent is colored in blue, opponents are colored in red, resources in green and empty cells in black.
 In case you want to have a look at agents' observations, you can plot them using the following logic: